 In this hands-on, online workshop “Containers for Hardship,” artist Golnar Adili will guide participants in an exploration of how boxes can serve as visual narrations, containing objects, memories, and organizing in the face of disorder.
 Participants are invited to bring printed matter and small sentimental objects to contribute to the making process, which will juxtapose and distort image, text, and space in new ways.

 This program is part of the series Artistic Practice: Skill-Sharing.
 For this series, invited artists and cultural producers share techniques they have learned and experiment with creative methods of exchanging knowledge and conveying experience.

 Golnar Adili (b.
 1976, Falls Church, VA) is a mixed-media Iranian-American artist and educator working with diasporic identity.
-She has attended residencies at the Center for Book Arts, New York; the MacDowell Colony, Peterborough, NH; Smack Mellon, New York; the Fine Arts Work Center, Provincetown, MA; Ucross Foundation for the Arts, Clearmont, WY; and Lower Manhattan Cultural Council, New York; among other organizations.
+She holds a Masters degree in Architecture from University of Michigan and has attended residencies at the Center for Book Arts, New York; the MacDowell Colony, Peterborough, NH; Smack Mellon, New York; the Fine Arts Work Center, Provincetown, MA; Ucross Foundation for the Arts, Clearmont, WY; and Lower Manhattan Cultural Council, New York; among other organizations.
 Adili has shown her work at venues including Nurture Art, New York; Craft and Folk Art Museum, Los Angeles; and CUE Art Foundation, New York.
 She is the recipient of a Pollock-Krasner Foundation grant; the New York Foundation for the Arts Fellowship in Printmaking/Drawing/Book Arts; and a scholarship at Manhattan Graphics Center, New York.